-NWEA MATH
+NWEA

-Subgroup Tested Results Met?
-Measure Target Measure 1: Each year, the school's median growth percentile of all 3rd through 8th grade students will be greater than 50.
-Student All students 50 238 51 Yes growth is the difference between the beginning of year score and the end of year score.
-Measure 2: Each year, the school's median growth percentile of all 3rd through 8th grade students whose achievement did not meet or Low initial 55 159 53 No exceed the RIT score proficiency equivalent in achievers the fall will meet or exceed 55 in the spring administration.
-Measure 3: Each year, the median growth percentile of 3rd through 8th grade students with disabilities at the school will be equal to or Students with 51 33 45 No greater than the median growth of 3rd through disabilities8 8th grade general education students at the school.
-Measure 4: Each year, 75% of 3rd through 8th grade students enrolled in at least their second year at the school will meet or exceed 2+ students 75% 235 37% No the RIT score proficiency equivalent according to the most recent linking study comparing NWEA Growth to New York State standards.9
+2022-23 NWEA MAP Math Assessment End of Year Results Measure Subgroup Target Tested Results Met?
+Measure 1: Each year, the school's median growth percentile of all 3 rd through 8 th grade students will be greater than 50.
+Student growth is the difference between the beginning of year score and the end of year score.
+All students 50 198 50 No

+Measure 2: Each year, the school's median growth percentile of all 3 ^{-/-} through 8 ^{-/-} grade students whose achievement did not meet or exceed the RIT score proficiency equivalent in the fall will meet or exceed 55 in the spring administration.
+Low initial achievers 55 147 51 No Measure 3: Each year, the median growth percentile of 3 rd through 8 th grade students with disabilities at the school will be equal to or greater than the median growth of 3 rd through 8 th grade general education students at the school.
+Students with disabilities 50 21 41 No Measure 4: Each year, 75% of 3 rd through 8 rd grade students enrolled in at least their second year at the school will meet or exceed the RIT score proficiency equivalent according to the most recent linking study comparing NWEA Growth to New York State standards.
+2+ students 75% 200 30% No